Power Balance: History

-Power Balance headquarters, which was located in Laguna Niguel, California at the time, denied that they made any medical or scientific claims about their products.
+Power Balance headquarters, which was located in Laguna Niguel, California, at the time, denied that they made any medical or scientific claims about their products.
 However, the company had been the focus of significant criticism, particularly for false advertising.
 The Power Balance bracelet has been described as "like the tooth fairy" and a "very successful marketing scam".
-Dylan Evans, a lecturer in behavioral science at Cork University's School of Medicine, stated the marketing of Power Balance was impressive: "They have managed to get away without deceiving anyone in the sense of an overt lie.
+Dylan Evans, a lecturer in behavioral science at Cork University's School of Medicine, stated that the marketing of Power Balance has "managed to get away without deceiving anyone in the sense of an overt lie.
 There are no claims on the packaging itself.
 They don't make any reference at all to any health outcomes.
 They leave that as an inference that most people will draw."